European human rights court to rule on extremist online videos

 Separately, Belkacem was handed a 12-year prison sentence in 2015 for founding Sharia4Belgium, in the country's largest trial of militants.

-Belgium continues to grapple with a comparatively high number of nationals who have traveled to Syria and Iraq to join Jihadist groups.
+Belgium continues to grapple with a comparatively high number of nationals who have travelled to Syria and Iraq to join Jihadist groups.

-As more cases of online radicalization and recruitment of European citizens emerge, the EU expects tech and social media companies to stem the tide.
+As more cases of online radicalisation and recruitment of European citizens emerge, the EU expects tech and social media companies to stem the tide.

 In June, EU heads of state called for the industry to step up its efforts to police its own platforms.